Mymoza/trello-similar-labels/README.md

 * Installing the requirements from `requirements.txt` wasn't an easy tasks !

+* Did you know that if you are already in a virtual environment, let's say "marie", if you run again `virtualenv marie` you will overwrite it?!!!
+You should!
+I wanted to activate my virtualenv and I just deleted my env all over again.
+Ugh!
+Please, run `source marie/bin/activate` if you want to activate the environment!
+Not `virtualenv` again...!

 ...
 Wow, this list is huge.
 At least I can be proud of what I accomplished!
 It took me 10 hours for now.